 Because most people are considerate, they won’t tell you that your breath is terrible.
 So, if you think you may have bad breath, the easiest way to learn for certain is to ask someone you trust.

 If you don’t feel comfortable asking someone, you can try to check it out yourself.
 After you’ve licked your wrist and allowed it to dry, sniff it.
 Another tactic is to smell your dental floss after you’ve used it.
 Finally, get a tongue scraper and use it.
 Then, smell the scraper.

 If you’re still uncertain, come see us at My Local Dentists West Ryde, we’ll check it out for you!

 Causes Of Bad Breath

 Another common reason for bad breath is a dry mouth.
 A dry mouth occurs if you haven’t been drinking enough water or if you have been sleeping or travelling, or any other case in which your body slows down saliva production.
-Dry mouth can also be caused by strenuous workouts, breathing through your mouth, and some diseases and medications.
+Dry mouth can also be caused by strenuous workouts, breathing through your mouth, and some diseases and medicines.

 Keeping Breath Fresh At Home

-- Brush after every meal and floss at least twice a day.
+- Brush and floss after every meal at least twice a day.

 - Drink plenty of water and swirl cool water around your mouth.
 This is particularly helpful to freshen “morning breath.”